dmil/code4policy/git/07-merging.md

 2. Have the product owner create a **blank** repository (no README) under their account named `our-website`.

-3. The product owner should add the remaining team members as collaborators to the repo.
-This is done under the repo settings.
+3. The product owner should:
+	1. add the remaining team members as collaborators to the repo.
+This is done under the repo settings

-4. The product owner should enable github pages on this repo with the `master` branch as the source.
+	2. enable github pages on this repo with the `master` branch as the source

 5. Everyone should clone the empty repository.